GeauxWeisbeck4/geauxweisbeck4.dev-docs/README.md

 ## Get Started

-To edit my story and make it your story, the easiest way is to just hit up the Stackblitz link below:
+To edit my story and make it your story, just hit up the Stackblitz link below:

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/geauxweisbeck4-dev-docs-fxm7hf)